 All children make a strong start in life and learning and make a successful transition to school.

-- Increased proportion of children (including Aboriginal, vulnerable and disadvantaged children) enrolled in an early childhood education program for 600 hours in the year before school
+- Increased proportion of NSW children (including Aboriginal, vulnerable and disadvantaged children) who are enrolled in an early childhood education program, are enrolled for at least 600 hours in the year before school

 - Increased proportion of early childhood education services meeting or exceeding the National Quality Standard